dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-08-21-betting_markets.md

 The other caveat is that calculating the conditional probability like this implies the events are *independent*, which they certainly are not.
 If support for a candidate in the Primary changes, it's possible that whatever event triggered that change will also change their support in a general election.

 Nevertheless, this could give a hint as to which candidates are more "electable" in a general election.
-Interestingly, the two most progressive candidates in the field - Warren and Sanders - have consistently shown high levels of electability when measured like this, which runs contrary to the centrist strategies of Harris and Biden.
+Interestingly, the two most progressive candidates in the field - Warren and Sanders - have consistently shown high levels of electability when measured like this, which raises questions for the centrists like Harris and Biden.
 See [here](https://primary.guide/) for real-time updates to these conditional probabilities.

 ## Conclusion

-Prediction Markets are a really interesting tool that can supplement our ability to predict the future.
+Prediction Markets and the data they generate can supplement our ability to predict the future.
 When applied to politics, they can provide information more quickly than polls, and naturally aggregate more disparate sources of information.
-This can be helpful to inform campaign strategy or otherwise understand factors that influence election outcomes in smaller time windows than public opinion polls.
+This can be helpful to inform campaign strategy or otherwise understand factors that influence election outcomes in smaller time windows than public opinion polls alone.

-Prediction markets alone do not replace polling, or polls-based models, but they do provide a promising alternative or supplement, especially when speed-to-insight is a concern.
+Prediction markets should certainly not replace polling, or polls-based models, but they do provide a promising alternative or supplement, especially when speed-to-insight is a concern.

 ## Appendix